I’ve been thinking a lot about how I don’t feel good about marketing anymore.

 You figured out it is still scalable.
 Now what?

-To be completely frank – if you’re getting over 100 subscribers per day with a decent conversion to sales, you should consider removing yourself as the face that send videos.
+If you’re getting over 100 subscribers per day with a decent conversion to sales, you should consider removing yourself as the face that sends videos.

 Instead, hire community managers (for products) or account managers (for services) to handle it.